 - Organization must have a well-defined annual operating plan and budget and provide any strategic or long-range plan.

 - Organization must have non-discrimination, conflict of interest, and accessibility policies.

 No organization is “grandfathered” in, so the answer is yes.
 The number may change if eligibility requirements are not met, if organizations merge, or if less than 40 organizations (our cap) apply.

-Yes.
-There is no “grandfathering” of any organization.
-Each year a new application is issued.
+~Each year new applications are issued and organizations can apply.
 This will allow us to determine if all organizations are following best business practices and give us the data we need to further support the arts.